 It is no surprise to me that sport increases happiness.
 As a child, my happiest moments were spent playing a myriad of sports all summer long.
 Beyond my anecdotal evidence, there is actual science to back up that physical activity releases so-called “happiness hormones”.
-Apparently your brain starts to release dopamine after just a few minutes of running, and the more you train, the more dopamine is released.
-Surely this is a wonderful thing and the search for happiness must be our end goal.
+Apparently, your brain starts to release dopamine after just a few minutes of running, and the more you train, the more dopamine is released.
+Surely this is a wonderful thing and the search for happiness must be our end-goal, right?

 How often do you hear a person say that their goal in life is to be happy?
 Their ultimate goal is to achieve true happiness.
 On the surface this sounds reasonable.
 Why wouldn’t we want to be happy?
 However, is this actually Biblical?
 Does the Bible instruct us to seek happiness?
 My daily devotional, My Utmost for His Highest, comes from a selection of writings from Oswald Chambers, and some of those writings really stretch me.
-Destined to Be Holy (http://utmost.org/classic/destiny-of-holiness-classic/) is one of those that really makes me ponder.
+“Destiny of Holiness” is one of those writings that really makes me ponder.
 In it Chambers argues that: “We are not destined to happiness, nor to health, but to holiness”.
 He goes even further to say: “God has only one intended destiny for mankind – holiness.
 His only goal is to produce saints.
 God is not some eternal blessing-machine for people to use.”